-- A computer system is subject to failures - Causes are: disk failure, power outage, hardware or software errors, - In any failure, information may be lost - DBMS must take actions in advance to ensure that atomicity and durability properties of transactions are preserved - Recovery System: it can restore the database to the consistent state that existed before the failure
+- A computer system is subject to failures - Causes are: disk failure, power outage, hardware or software errors, .... - In any failure, information may be lost - DBMS must take actions in advance to ensure that atomicity and durability properties of transactions are preserved - Recovery System: it can restore the database to the consistent state that existed before the failure

-ASSUMPTIONS:
+ASSUMPTIONS on failures:

-- System crash: a power failure or other hardware or software failure causes the system to crash. - Fail-stop assumption: non-volatile storage contents are assumed to not be corrupted by system crash - Database systems have numerous integrity checks to prevent corruption of disk data - Disk failure: a head crash or similar disk failure destroys all or part of disk storage - Destruction is assumed to be detectable: disk drives use checksums to detect failures
+- System crash: a power failure or other hardware or software failure causes the system to crash. - Fail-stop assumption: non-volatile storage contents are not corrupted by system crash - Disk failure: a head crash or similar disk failure destroys all or part of disk storage - Destruction is assumed to be detectable: disk drivers use checksums to detect failures